flectra-hq/flectra/doc/howtos/web.rst

 Widgets Basics
 ==============

-The Flectra web client bundles jQuery_ for easy DOM manipulation.
+The Odoo web client bundles jQuery_ for easy DOM manipulation.
 It is useful and provides a better API than standard `W3C DOM`_\ [#dombugs]_, but insufficient to structure complex applications leading to difficult maintenance.

 Much like object-oriented desktop UI toolkits (e.g. Qt_, Cocoa_ or GTK_),
-Flectra Web makes specific components responsible for sections of a page.
-In Flectra web, the base for such components is the :class:`~flectra.Widget` class, a component specialized in handling a page section and displaying information for the user.
+Odoo Web makes specific components responsible for sections of a page.
+In Odoo web, the base for such components is the :class:`~odoo.Widget` class, a component specialized in handling a page section and displaying information for the user.